joshgerdes/jekyll-uno/_draft/DeploymentStacks.md

 | Benefits                | *  Simplified provisioning and management of resources as a cohesive entity. *  Preventing undesired modifications to managed resources. *  Efficient environment cleanup. *  Utilizing standard templates such as Bicep, ARM templates, or Template specs for your deployment stacks. | *  Rapidly build and start up new environments with organizational compliance. *  Built-in components for speeding up development and delivery. | *  Easier management and deployment of Azure resources. *  Improved readability and understanding of resource configurations. | *  Publish libraries of reusable infrastructure code. | *  Infrastructure-as-Code approach for provisioning resources across multiple cloud providers. |
 | Deprecation              | N/A | Azure Blueprints (Preview) will be deprecated. | N/A | N/A | N/A |

-_It is always recommended to refer to the official documentation for the most up-to-date and comprehensive information._
+_It is always recommended to refer to the [official documentation](https://learn.microsoft.com/?WT.mc_id=AZ-MVP-5004796) for the most up-to-date and comprehensive information.
+The comparison table above, was created with the help of AI._

 It is hard to do a complete comparison, as always 'it depends' on your use cases and requirements, but hopefully this makes it clear where Deployment Stacks come into play, with out-of-the-box benefits such as:

-* **Simplified Management**: Azure Deployment Stacks allow you to manage a group of Azure resources as an **atomic unit**.
-This simplifies the provisioning and management of resources, making it easier to deploy and maintain complex infrastructure configurations.
-* Standardization and Compliance: With Azure Deployment Stacks, you can define and deploy a repeatable set of Azure resources that adhere to organizational standards.
-This ensures consistency across deployments and helps maintain compliance with regulatory requirements.
-* Granular Access Control: Access to the deployment stack can be restricted using Azure role-based access control (Azure RBAC).
-This allows you to control who can manage and modify the stack, ensuring secure and controlled access to your infrastructure.
-* Efficient Resource Cleanup: Azure Deployment Stacks provide an efficient way to clean up resources.
-By deleting the stack, you can easily remove all the associated resources in a single operation, preventing undesired modifications and ensuring a clean environment.
-* Integration with Azure Services: Azure Deployment Stacks seamlessly integrate with other Azure services, such as Azure CLI, Azure PowerShell, and Azure portal.
-This allows you to manage and modify resources both within the stack and outside of the stack using familiar tools and interfaces.

-_Note: The Benefits paragraph above, was created with the use of AI (Azure OpenAI and GPT 3.5)._
+Deployment stacks provide the following benefits:

+* Simplified provisioning and management of resources across different scopes as a cohesive entity.
+* Preventing undesired modifications to managed resources through deny settings.
+* Efficient environment cleanup by employing delete flags during deployment stack updates.
+* Utilizing standard templates such as Bicep, ARM templates, or Template specs for your deployment stacks.

-The key here is that Azure Deployment Stacks, treats your infrastructure components as an atmonic unit or stack, so you manage the lifecycle of the resources as a whole vs every resource separately.
+> The key here is that Azure Deployment Stacks, is a native way to treat your infrastructure components as an atmonic unit or stack, so you manage the lifecycle of the resources as a whole vs every resource separately.

+##### Using Deployment Stacks

+Deployment stacks requires [Azure PowerShell](https://learn.microsoft.com/powershell/azure/install-azure-powershell?WT.mc_id=AZ-MVP-5004796) _(version 10.1.0 or later)_ or [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli?WT.mc_id=AZ-MVP-5004796) _(version 2.50.0 or later)_.

+For the purposes of this article, I will be using PowerShell.

+###### PowerShell
+sd